TBradfordSprague/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```
 ### Mark records that have missing values, Convert factor variables
-We create the variable (column) **StepsAreImputed** which is TRUE if the number of steps is originally missing (NA) and FALSE otherwise.
-This will allow us to distinguish measured versus imputed variables later in the analysis.
+Create the variable (column) **StepsAreImputed**.
+For each record, set it equal to TRUE if the number of steps is missing (NA) and FALSE otherwise.
+This distinguishes measured versus imputed variables later in the analysis.

 ```r